ministryofjustice/bichard7-next-audit-logging/README.md

 3. [Incoming Message Handler](incoming-message-handler/) - AWS Step Functions and Lambdas for intercepting and processing messages coming into the Bichard system
 4. [General Event Handler](general-event-handler/) - Lambda for transforming events coming from the Bichard system and attaching to Audit Log records
 5. [Portal](audit-log-portal/) - Web-based portal allowing access to view and explore all Audit Log records and their events

+## Quickstart

+Once all prerequisites are installed, you can do the followings:

+- Run `make run-all` to deploy and run all components.
+After running this command, you should be able to access to the portal at [http://localhost:3000](http://localhost:3000)
+- Run `make run-all-e2e` to deploy and run all components required for solution-level end-to-end testing.
+- Run `make destroy-all` to destroy the local infrastructure.

 ## Development